sammereye/TarkovHandbook/README.md

 - Change your game to **Borderless** in the Graphics settings so that the application can easily overlay the game.
 - The default hotkey to Show/Hide the application is `F3`.
 You can change this in the settings by clicking the cog icon in the top right of the application.
 - While the application is running, you can manually Show and Quit the application by pressing the icon in your system tray (*Click the arrow in the bottom right of your taskbar to launch the system tray*).
+- If you are unable to display the application while in game, it could be because you are running Escape from Tarkov as Administrator.
+To fix this, you can either run Escape from Tarkov not as administrator or run TarkovHandbook.exe as Administrator so that it has matching screen privileges.

 ## Suggestions / Bugs
 If you have any suggestions or issues with the TarkovHandbook, feel free to create an issue by clicking the `Issues` button at the top of this page or click [here](https://github.com/sammereye/TarkovHandbook/issues).